-Kelsie Jean Smeby Exposes Underboob In Miniscule Crop Top & Tiny Red Miniskirt
+Kelsie Jean Smeby Exposes Underboob In Minuscule Crop Top & Tiny Red Miniskirt

 The model's fans have grown accustomed to seeing her sport figure-hugging ensembles in her revealing online snaps.
 She's become known for flashing her long, lean legs, killer abs, round booty, and more.

 As previously reported by The Inquisitr, Kelsie recently grabbed the attention of her followers when she posed in a tight black dress and a pair of thigh-high boots.
-To date, that post has earned over 12,000 likes and over 240 comments.
+To date, that post has earned over 12,000 likes and 240-plus comments.